Relasym/Voidforged/README.md

 # Voidforged
-Because the world needs more 2D metroidvanias.
+Because the world needs more metroidvanias.

-Based on Penguins.
+Based on Penguins project.

 Tips for Internet Explorer Users: don't.